samgarkali/WSL-EasyTrade-Dynatrace/README.md

 Follow the instruction from here: https://github.com/Dynatrace/easytrade/

-Make sure to check following issue with the `rabbitmq.yaml`: https://github.com/Dynatrace/easytrade/issues/23
+**Note:** Make sure to check following issue with the `rabbitmq.yaml`: https://github.com/Dynatrace/easytrade/issues/23

 ### Short summary on how to install